RSFT functors for strong cobordisms and applications

 \begin{proof}[Proof of \Cref{thm:no_cofilling}] By \cite[Lemma 2.5, 2.12]{MR4146343}, $Y_{d,g}$ is not cofillable if and only if $d>2g-2$.
 By \Cref{thm:hyperbolic} and \Cref{prop:simple}, there is no strong cobordism from $Y_{d,g}$ to $(S^3,\xi_{\mathrm{std}})$ for any $d>0$. \end{proof}

-\begin{remark} One can also use the classification of strong fillings of $(S^3,\xi_{\mathrm{std}})$ due to Gromov \cite{gromov1985pseudo}, Eliashberg \cite{MR1171908} and McDuff \cite{MR1049697} to obstruct a strong cobordism.
-If there is a strong cobordism from $Y_{d,g}$ to $(S^3,\xi_{\mathrm{std}})$, then we can glue it with the natural disk bundle filling of $Y_{d,g}$ to get strong filling $W$ of $(S^3,\xi_{\mathrm{std}})$, which is diffeomorphic
+\begin{remark} An alternate proof of the non-existence of a cobordism from $Y_{d,g}$ to $(S^3,\xi_{\mathrm{std}})$ can be obtained as a corollary of the results of Eliashberg \cite{MR1171908}, Gromov \cite{gromov1985pseudo}, and McDuff \cite{MR1049697}.
+If there is a strong cobordism from $Y_{d,g}$ to $(S^3,\xi_{\mathrm{std}})$, then we can glue it with the natural disk bundle filling of $Y_{d,g}$ to get a strong filling $W$ of $(S^3,\xi_{\mathrm{std}})$, which is diffeomorphic

-Assume the zero section $\Sigma_g$ of disk bundle filling is represented by $A=\sum k_i E_i$ in homology.
+Assume the zero section $\Sigma_g$ of the disk bundle filling is represented by $A=\sum k_i E_i$ in homology, where $E_i$ are exceptional classes.
 Then we have

 which is impossible if $g\ge 1$. \end{remark}